-Policies and Action Steps Timeframe Resp onsible Party(s) 4.
+Policies and Action Steps Timeframe Responsible Party(s) 1.
+Maintain existing zoning (lot sizes) per the Comprehensive Plan or downzone residential lots to maintain current densities.
+S 0 • 2.
+Restrict the creation of flag lots.
+S 0 • 3.
+Restrict further subdivision of platted lots.
+S 0 • 4.
 Ensure that the Neighborhood Association reviews, reports and recommends actions to the neighborhood on proposed projects and/or zoning changes as well as to provide testimony at public hearings. М 0 • 5.
-Create a partnership with adjacent neighborhood associations to work together on shared zoning issues. М • 0 Adjacent neighborhoods Policy home: 3 : Maintain the unique and consistent arcl hitectural sty le of th e Mary /lhurst's single family Action ns: Timeframe MNA City Other 1.
+Create a partnership with adjacent neighborhood associations to work together on shared zoning issues. М • 0 Adjacent neighborhoods Policy √ 3: Maintain the unique and consistent architectural style of the Marylh urst's single f family hou nes.
+Actio 15: Timeframe MNA City Other 1.
 Work with the City to review the community development code for neighborhood compatibility standards and strengthen if necessary.
 S 0 • 2.
 Provide full opportunity for citizen involvement throughout the planning process. М 0 • Policy 4: Take steps to ensure an attractive neighborhood appearance.
-Action - Timeframe MNA City Other 1.
+Actio ns: Timeframe MNA City Other 1.
 Enforce regulations intended to maintain the appearance of private property and address nuisances and safety concerns.
 S • 0 Code enforcement; 2.
 Educate neighborhood residents on city ordinances and procedures to file complaints.
 S • 0 Code enforcement 3.
-Work with the City to host an annual neighborhood cleanup.
-M 0 • Policy 5: Encourage the inclusion of public art as s an aspect o f new n eighb orhood development.
-Action ns: Timeframe MNA City Other 1. neighborhood. М 0 • 2.
-Identify places throughout the neighborhood to install public art and seek the support of arts organization to implement such opportunities.
-M • 0 GOAL 4.
-TRAN SPORTATION l Policy Policy 1: Minimize out-of-town traffic that cuts through the neighborhood.
-Action ns: Timeframe MNA City Other 1.
-Participate in the Transportation System Plan Update process to discourage through traffic through the Marylhurst Neighborhood.
-S • 0
+Work with the City to host an annual neighborhood cleanup. М 0 • Policy √ 5: Encourage the inclusion of public art as an aspect of new neighbor hood develop ment.
+Actio Timeframe MNA City Other 1.
+Include art in public projects in the neighborhood. М 0 •